 I looked at my sidekick.
 No, my old soul work down here--inspiring individuals to take the next higher step--was a tough row to hoe, and I needed all the kicks I could muster to go on fighting the good fight.
 And if that meant sacrificing fool Bob, here, well then, that's the way he'll go.

 I got back to the world blurring by.
-Boy, how callous of me; sending Bob to hell in a handbasket just so I could get my kicks.
-But wait; there was that age old question in old soul circles: Was every individual capable of growing?
+Then, again, there was the age old question we old souls kept asking: Was every individual capable of growing?
 Answer: Hell, Gabriel could blow in Bob's ear, and the bonehead wouldn't get a clue.

 Relieved, I raised my horn, blew a clue custom-fit for Bob's ear.

-"Jeez, Bob, I think Joni's onto something, here.
-No, any girl--in her right mind--has got to prefer the blind.
+"Jeez, Bob, I think Joni's onto something, here; seeking out the blind to satisfy her.
 I mean, look at you and me.
-We seeing eyed males get it wrong from the get-go.
-Seeing, we search for beauty, spy beauty, want to consume beauty.
-And if were lucky enough to get our hands on beauty, we consume beauty like we wolf burritos at the ball game--huge bites, chased by gulps of beer.
+We seeing-eyed males get caught up in visuals--beauty.
+We search for beauty, spy beauty, want to consume beauty.
+And if we're lucky enough to get our hands on beauty, we consume beauty like we wolf burritos at the ball game--huge bites, chased by gulps of beer.
 So caught up in wolfing burrito, we never consider the well-being of the burrito we're wolfing.
 But the . . . the, ah . . ."

 Damn, I'd lost my train.

-Bob came to the rescue: "The blind, Bonehead; why a girl preferrs the blind."
+Bob came to the rescue: "The blind, Bonehead; why a girl prefers the blind."

-"But that's it exactly, Bob.
-See, the blind man can't see.
+"Ya, see Bob, the blind man can't see.
 Which means he can't see beauty.
-Which means he's immune to the blindness beauty causes in the rest of us losers.
+Which means he's immune to the blindness beauty causes in the rest of us seeing-eyed losers.
 No, really, Bob, close your eyes and envision that blind man making sweet love to your Joni.
 Is he wolfing?
 No, he's purring.
 Is he hammering boards to the wall?
 No, he's lovingly hanging wallpaper."

 "Pecooliar," Bob said.
 "Plenty pecooliar."